la2050/archive/_projects/2015/building-a-community-of-big-citizens.md

   youth from across L.A. to address pressing social issues while gaining valuable leadership skills through significant service experiences with local organizations.
-'In one to three sentences, please describe your proposal.': >- We are working with a diverse group of young people from across Los Angeles who have talents, ideas, and energy that are waiting to be activated.
-We empower these youth to take action on issues in their community that are important to them.
-This proposal supports the expansion of our reach and impact in 2016, as we increase the size of our middle school program from 75 to 100 youth and launch our high school program with 75 youth.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Implement a pilot or new project